-Competitors will present their Free Programs to the Registrar on forms published by IAC, in the quantity required by the Contest Director.
+Competitors will present their Free Programs to the Registrar on standard IAC forms provided by either of the available computer-aided sequence drawing programs or downloaded and printed from IAC.org, in the quantity required by the Contest Director.

 Each component Aresti Aerobatic Catalogue number, each component K-Factor, and figure symbols must be clearly legible on Form A.